Isacco-B/vegetarian-recipe/README.md

 # Start2Impact React Project

 - A vegetarian recipe website built with React, utilizing the Spoonacular API.
-Features a responsive design for a seamless user experience..
+Features a responsive design for a seamless user experience.
 - License: MIT

 Here's what the site should include: